mstidd2/vscode-ide-for-TM4C123/README.md

     ![Cortex-Debug Controls](pics/debug_controls.png)

 # Summary
-This guide provided you with an example of how to use VS Code as an IDE on Ubuntu 22.04.
+This guide provided you with an example of how to use VS Code as an IDE for the TM4C123GXL device on Ubuntu 22.04.
 The intent was to explain this clearly enough to allow you to make your own projects for the TM4C123GXL using this setup, not just TI examples.

 Happy coding!